PatelVatsalB21/Ultrasonic-SLAM/README.md

 ## Why is Ultrasonic-SLAM needed?
 Generally, SLAM is used for mapping and navigation of the environment.
 It is used in smart home robots, indoor cleaning robots or security robots, etc. It can be used where the importance of current position and environmental awareness is critical.
 But the SLAM requires high processing power not offered by ESP and Arduino devices.
 Also, SLAM works with lasers.
 Since the basic range finding lasers or LIDARs starts with $100.
 So it is beneficial from the financial view, too, to use a single ultrasonic sensor with a price of around $1 for mapping with Ultrasonic SLAM.

-## Requirements
-- Arduino(any model, even nano works) or ESP or other Arduino compatible board
-- Ultrasonic Sensor(hc-sr04 or any)
-- Servo motor
-- Arduino motor shield
-- 4 DC Motors and wheels
-- Basic car chassis
-- Battery

 ## Concept of the library
 <img src="https://github.com/PatelVatsalB21/Ultrasonic-SLAM/blob/main/Images/UltraSLAM%20Intro.png"/>